8

 Global variables

 Placed above the command line variables on the direct call stack, these bindings are a means to pass values between unrelated parts of a test run.
 Values read from the SUT by a 'Fetch text' or a 'Fetch index' node are bound here, as well as definitions from a 'Set variable' node.
 The globals are not cleared in between test runs as a convenience and you can edit them for the same reason.
 To simulate a real test run you should clear them via the »Run«-»Clear global variables« menu first.
-When run in batch mode (see section 1.5) QF-Test clears the global variables before the execution of each test given with the -test <n>|<id> command line argument.
+When run in batch mode (see section 1.7) QF-Test clears the global variables before the execution of each test given with the -test <n>|<ID> command line argument.

-The rest of the variable definitions are part of the test-suite itself:
+The rest of the variable definitions are part of the test suite itself:

 Variable example